BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 ## PPPoE for Internet

 My ISP requires PPPoE for my Internet connection.
-I've never really configured PPPoE before, so I had to consult the manpages on [PPoE](https://man.openbsd.org/pppoe) and [ifconfig](https://man.openbsd.org/ifconfig.8).
+I've never really configured PPPoE before, so I had to consult the manpages on [PPPoE] and [ifconfig].
 Even then I ended up making some fairly basic mistakes.

 To start with, I needed to setup the PPPoE interface.
 I did this by creating an